LeeAllenK/Weather-App/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">How It's Made:</h1>
  Tech used: HTML, CSS, JavaScript, React, Vite<br/><br/>
-This five-day weather forecast app leverages modern web technologies to provide users with accurate weather information based on their exact location.
+This five-day weather forecast app \provide users with accurate weather information based on their exact location.
 By utilizing the Geolocation API, the app can pinpoint the user's location and fetch a detailed five-day weather forecast using a reliable weather API.
 </div>

 <div id="header" >